Global Health

 Global health education is available to residents regardless of specialty through a variety of multidisciplinary events and the option to join an elective distinction track.
 Participants in the track attend a series of dinner meetings including didactic teaching and peer discussions which follow a rotating longitudinal curriculum; sessions are held every other month.
 Guest lecturers and faculty from across departments are invited as speakers.

-Other events include an ongoing case discussion series, skill workshops, and resident presentations.
-To complete the track and graduate with distinction, residents must attend two years of teaching sessions, as well as complete an international or undeserved rotation and present a capstone talk to impact their experiences and teach the group.
+Other events include an ongoing case discussion series with trainees in Tanzania (Mwananyamala Regional Hospital), skills workshops, and resident presentations.
+There are additional opportunities for cultural interchange through hosting medical students visiting from India (Jawaharlal Nehru Medical College).
+To complete the track and graduate with distinction, residents must attend two years of teaching sessions, as well as complete an international or underserved rotation and present a capstone talk to impart their experiences and teach the group.

 The goals specific to our program are: